On the Parameterised Complexity of Induced Multipartite Graph Parameters: Hardness Results

 Recall that $\abs{G}$ denotes the order of $G$, which is the number of vertices in $G$.
 We now consider the following problem.

 \begin{flushleft}

 \end{flushleft}

-\mbox{In Theorem~\ref{theorem:LargeInducedKPartiteHardness}} we show that this problem is \mbox{para-\textsc{NP}-hard} for maximum degree, minimum degree, vertex connectivity, edge connectivity, and chromatic index, while in \mbox{Section~\ref{section:FixedParameterTractability}}, we show that the problem is fixed-parameter tractable for the independence number, treewidth, pathwidth, number of vertices, and number of edges.
+\mbox{In Theorem~\ref{theorem:LargeInducedKPartiteHardness}} we show that this problem is \mbox{para-\textsc{NP}-hard} for maximum degree, minimum degree, vertex connectivity, edge connectivity, and chromatic index, while in \mbox{Section~\ref{section:FixedParameterTractability}}, we show that the problem is fixed-parameter tractable for the number of vertices and number of edges.

 Recall that a problem is \mbox{para-\textsc{NP}-hard} if it is \mbox{\textsc{NP}-hard} for some constant value of the parameter $k$.
 We shall argue by reduction involving the following problem.

 \begin{flushleft}